Oregon Homicide Investigators

 Experts: Releasing goggles in Bochicchio murders a good

-move Article by Jerome
+Article by Jerome

 Burdi, South Florida Sun-Sentinel.com, January, 2010